-Shipping plays a significant role in the global supply chain.
-This fact hasn’t been overlooked by regulators, as they continuously shift some of the responsibilities on stopping sanctions evasions towards the maritime ecosystem.
+Deceptive shipping practices are tactics employed by bad actors to avoid detection and possible sanctions.
+But why are maritime stakeholders under the spotlight?
+The reason that regulators continuously shift increasing responsibility on due diligence towards the maritime ecosystem is because shipping plays a significant role in the global supply chain.
+This fact hasn’t been overlooked by regulators, as they.
 The recent advisory from U.S. authorities has, for the first time, detailed the responsibilities and expectations that private businesses connected to the maritime sector must adhere to.

-Goodbye ‘list matching’ – Identifying deceptive shipping practices is drastically different from traditional sanctions screening using ‘list matching’.
+Goodbye matching tools – Identifying deceptive shipping practices is drastically different from traditional sanctions list screening.

-Effectively identify potential sanctions evasion – By analyzing vessel behaviors for deceptive shipping practices, organizations can proactively identify counterparties that may expose them to sanctions risk.
+By analyzing vessel behaviors, organizations can proactively identify counterparties that may expose them to sanctions risk.

 A sophisticated regulatory environment calls for a sophisticated solution.
 So what should you do?
 Onboard more tools and train more staff?
 The resulting costs and resources, without necessarily more accuracy, can outweigh the benefits.
 To help our partners manage at risk at scale, Windward automatically vets risk, while accounting for hundreds of risk factors in real-time.